 The future is very exciting within the world of genetics and how it is applied within medicine.
 Gene therapy (Cedar, 2012) is where genetic material is inserted into cells to compensate for abnormally structured or functioned genes.
 Ethical issues need to be considered carefully here, as decisions need to be made surrounding whether genes are ‘faulty’ and what is ‘normal’ in society.
 Alternatively, types of screening are carried out in IVF to see if fertilised eggs have had a defective gene passed on, and the parents can choose whether or not to have these embryos implanted

-Genomics